 The benefits of strong partnerships are many.

-Networking: As in job development, networking provides invaluable introductions to others interested in the same objectives as the EWDJT program.
+Networking: As in job development, networking provides invaluable introductions to others interested in the same objectives as the JT program.

 Public Awareness: Partnerships with other organizations serve a public relations purpose in assisting communications with other potential stakeholders.

-Advocates and Pathways: With limited resources, EWDJT programs need to demonstrate inclusion and coordination with other programs.
+Advocates and Pathways: With limited resources, JT programs need to demonstrate inclusion and coordination with other programs.
 Partnerships can serve as advocates and pathways to new potential partners.
 Briefings and meetings with public officials can be arranged with introductions from partners.
-Organizations familiar with accomplishments of the EWDJT program can testify regarding the contributions and value of the program to the community.
+Organizations familiar with accomplishments of the JT program can testify regarding the contributions and value of the program to the community.

 Communication: Opening channels of communication and developing relationships with other organizations aid in building additional leveraging partnerships.
 Common interests and goals developed during informal affiliations can lead to mergers; shared resources; and helps to create stronger, more sustainable organizations.